sulu/SuluRedirectBundle/README.md

 This bundle also adds the possibility to automatically create redirects with status `410 Gone`, if a page or a entity with a route has been removed.
 This is very useful, because now search engines know, that this page has been deleted.

+### Route Priorities

+Redirects created via this bundle will only be used if no other route matches the given URL.
+This ensures that accidentally created or imported redirects do not affect existing pages.
+If a redirect matches the URL of an existing page, the redirect will only be effective after the page was unpublished.

+In combination with the [SuluAutomationBundle](https://github.com/sulu/SuluAutomationBundle), this behaviour makes it possible to precautionarily create a redirect for the URL of an existing page that will be unpublished at a specified time in the future by the SuluAutomationBundle.

 ## ❤️&nbsp; Support and Contributions